-I completed by Masters in the Paul G. Allen School of Computer Science & Engineering at the University of Washington.
-I'm advised by Professor Byron Boots in the UW Robot Learning Lab since Spring 2021.
-My research focuses on Robotic Vision and Deep Learning.
-I also received my BS degree at the University of Washington.
-My current research interest lie in end-to-end learning for autonomous driving, imitation learning, and generalizable perception (open set recognition, domain adaptation).
+I completed my Masters in the Paul G. Allen School of Computer Science & Engineering at the University of Washington advised by Professor Byron Boots in the UW Robot Learning Lab.
+My current research interest lie in multimodal 3D perception, learning from demonstrations, and traversability estimation for autonomous naivgation.

 CV